David Lowy

-David Hillel Lowy AM (born 31 December 1954) is an Australian businessman, aviator and musician.
-He is the eldest son of Westfield Corporation co-founder Frank Lowy and Principal of Lowy Family Group (LFG), the Family Office and private investment group of the Lowy family.
+David Hillel Lowy AM (born 1954) is an Australian businessman, aviator and musician.
+He is the eldest son of Westfield Corporation co-founder Frank Lowy and a principal of Lowy Family Group (LFG), the Family Office and private investment group of the Lowy family.
 He holds a Bachelor of Commerce from the University of New South Wales.
+He is known for being a member of the band The Dead Daisies.

 Business

 Prior to the founding of LFG, David Lowy worked for the Westfield Group from 1977 to 2000 in positions including Executive Director (1981 to 1987) and Managing Director (1987 to 2000).
 Lowy continued to serve Westfield as non-executive Deputy Chairman until his retirement from the Westfield Board in 2011.
 In 2000, he led the establishment of the Lowy family’s private investment entity, Lowy Family Group (LFG) and as a Principal continues to manage its international investment operations.
 LFG has offices in Sydney and New York.
 David is also a Director of the Lowy Institute for International Policy and the Lowy Medical Research Institute.